Tramadol hydrochloride and Paracetamol 37.5mg/325mg film-coated tablets

 For the full list of excipients, see section 6.1.

-Tramadol Hydrochloride/Paracetamol Tablets are indicated for the symptomatic treatment of moderate to severe pain.
+Tramadol hydrochloride and Paracetamol tablets are indicated for the symptomatic treatment of moderate to severe pain.

 Adults and adolescents (12 years and older)